sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

-This is a not a coding related blog more of a weekend fun project.
+This is a not a coding related blog.
+This is one of my weekend fun project.
 I used to do a lot of fun projects based on Mini PCs & SOCs.
+You can see my other experiments and fun projects

 Are you trying to use chromebox as windows/Linux PC, this is good place for you to try.
 I encourage you to check eBay and using this, an old good pc might run for longer (not to put in e-waste).